+Is fasting good for your skin?
 We have already briefly gone over autophagy.
 This is the body’s way of discarding old and damaged cells and replacing them with newer, healthier cells.
 Researchers believe one of the reasons why fasting helps with anti-aging is because it induces this process.

 The older we get, the more and more important our cellular health becomes.
 Taking advantage of bodily functions like autophagy can help you ensure proper cellular health.